 Introduction to laboratory animal medicine.
 Appropriate methods of animal handling, restraint, management practices, husbandry, nursing, care and observation of laboratory species will be emphasized.
 Course will provide information and handling skills which will help the student prepare for AALAS certification.
 (L)

-9646 TBA TBA 3.0 C.Chase NET
+On-Li ne 9646 TBA TBA 3.0 C.Chase NET

 VETT-54 Public Health and Infectious Disease